davedotdev/blog/content/blog/2023/01/16-01-2023-career-direction-change/index.md

 The magic of NATS is that it can be used to build connective substrates for almost infinite use cases.
 I would have loved to drop NATS on to an operating system like Junos and create a fleet management and data collection overlay.
 Imagine being able to check the entire state of your network through one command, have distributed and independently acting state machines and even use it as a config store for locally ran workflows, not to mention there’s the whole data management aspect and empowering telemetry.
 NATS can be used as an off-the-shelf control-plane substrate and it can enable the much-needed management plane for network wide observability and assurance.

 TL;DR, NATS is a drop in connective substrate that can be used from everything like building routing protocols, management-planes, telemetry substrates and more.
-Out of networking, the use-case potential is almost unbound and its future in Micro-Servces, FaaS, IoT, Intelligent Cities and Smart Vehicles excites me.
+Out of networking, the use-case potential is almost unbound and its future in Micro-Services, FaaS, IoT, Intelligent Cities and Smart Vehicles excites me.

 If you want to know more about NATS, here are some resources: